Self-Service for Contact Center: The Definitive Guide

 A great example of this is the banking industry.
 Almost all banks worldwide have implemented IVR systems to allow customers to access their accounts and perform transactions without speaking to a live agent.
 As a result, the banks cut costs by reducing the number of agents needed to handle customer calls.
 It has also improved customer satisfaction by providing customers with a quick and easy way to access their accounts and perform transactions.

 You want to make phone trees as easy as possible to navigate.
 But you also want to give customers the option to escalate quickly.
-Because when customers faces a complex problem, they want empathy and understanding.
+Because when customer faces a complex problem, they want empathy and understanding.
 And a phone tree is not going to give it to them. – Carl Stuerke

 Text-Based (aka Omnichannel) Self-Service Solutions